The following professionals lent their expertise to this article:

 Scholarships & Resources for Students with Hearing Impairments

-Succeeding in college can be difficult for any student, but for those with trouble hearing, lectures and lack of tech and basic support can make it even harder.
+Succeeding in college can be difficult for any student, but for those with trouble hearing, lectures and lack of tech and basic support services can make it much harder.
 If you or a fellow student has partial or complete hearing loss, these resources and scholarships can help.

 1. Take our quiz